Tips for Successful Lao Localization Projects

 In some cases, prefixes are used to show the ages or relationships between speakers and addresses.
 For example, people often add the ບັກ (bak /bak/) and ອີ (i /ʔiː/) or ທ້າວ (thao) and ນາງ (nang) (general and polite) prefixes with younger children’s names.
 Slightly older children are addressed to or have their names prefixed with ອ້າຍ (ai /ʔaj/) and ເອື້ອຍ (èw-ai /ʔɯːâj/).
 Older people are often dressed as an uncle, aunt, grandfather, etc., while in companies, people’s titles are regularly used.

 In Lao localization, it is essential that you use the right pronouns when communicating you’re your audiences as the misuse of pronouns will result in listeners or readers feeling offended.
 The suitable pronouns you should use depend on the age and behaviour of your target audience.
 If you target old people, the use of formal and polite pronouns is a must.
 However, for younger audiences, general pronouns might be a good choice as it creates a more friendly and closer relationship between speakers and addresses.
-To be 100% sure, we recommend you consult a professional Lao localization expert who understands the Lao social norms and your Lao buyer persona before making the decision.
+To be 100% sure, we recommend you use professional Lao translation services from trusted language agencies or at least consult a Lao localization expert who understands the Lao social norms and your Lao buyer persona before making the decision.

 2. Punctuation in the Lao language

 Lao script traditionally does not use spaces to separate words or use punctuation marks to end a sentence.
 The spaces are used to indicate the end of a sentence and sometimes a clause.
 It is also used in conjunction with words.